climategamechanger/curriculum/src/morea/_ignore/notes.md

   * O:
   * R: Race of Our Lives, Revisited.
   * E:

 Climate Change and the Land
 Climate Change and the Ocean
 Climate Change and Hawaii
 Economic Implications of Climate Change
 Ethical Implications of Climate Change
 Current Efforts
+  * R: climategamechangers.org

 What you can do right now
+  * Opportunities for research, innovation, entrepreneurship, social action

 ## Other stuff
   * Add points, leaderboard, and laptop stickers as game mechanics to github.io page.

-General issues in climate change

-Climate change impacts on Hawaii

-What's being done right now in Hawaii

-How to be a responsible citizen in the era of climate change

-Opportunities for research, innovation, entrepreneurship, social action
+  * Contact the UK climategamechangers guy with website links and desire to collaborate.
+Maybe include link to his s

-Topics to address:
+# Potential Topics to include:
   * Environmental Policies
   * Economics of Climate change
   * Vulnerabilities and adaptation in coastal infrastructure